 - It has a link to the 1918 influenza pandemic.

 Tips: Te Ara and NZHistory are from the Ministry of Culture & Heritage so we know the information is reliable.
 They both have .govt in their web address, meaning they are form the government.
 They’re also New Zealand sites, so relevant for us.

-- Scroll down the page to read about concepts like self-isolation and understand ways we're uniting against COVID-19.
+- Explore the site to learn about ideas like self-isolation and understand ways we're uniting against COVID-19.